“Teaching children to read is a fundamental moral obligation of the society.”

 (J. Buckingham, R. Wheldall K. Wheldall)

-In January 2018, another phonics meta-analysis was produced by Torgerson, Brooks, Gascoine and Higgins.
+In 2018, another phonics meta-analysis was produced by Torgerson, Brooks, Gascoine and Higgins.
+Phonics: reading policy and the evidence of effectiveness from a systematic ‘tertiary’ review.

 It includes the 2016 Machin et al. study which Brooks cited as showing that synthetic phonics produced an across-the-board improvement at 5 and 7 but ”strong initial effects tended to fade out on average”.
 Jenny Chew pointed out, ”The children in that study, however, had been taught by the Early Reading Development Pilot approach (ERDP), which fell far short of good synthetic phonics.”